nelsonchaves/programming-bible/PostgreSQL/postgres_cli.md

 #### Using a Specific Database

-To switch to a particular database:

 ```ruby
 # Connect to a specific database
 \c my_database;
 ```

 #### Listing Tables

-To list all tables in the current database:

 ```ruby
 # List all tables